Frequently Asked Questions

 Faculty who currently hold a named or endowed Professorship may be nominated for this recognition.
 If the named or endowed Professorship is funded through an FSU Foundation account, but did not reach the level of an endowed Chair, then the faculty member is eligible.

-Faculty already holding an endowed Chair - the Robert O. Lawton Award or Daisy Parker Flory Award, for example - or have been previously awarded the Distinguished Professor Award are not eligible.
+Faculty already holding an endowed Chair, the Robert O. Lawton Award, Daisy Parker Flory Award, or have been previously awarded the Distinguished Professor Award are not eligible.

 Are there requirements for a time extension on my award?

-Time extensions require the prior approval of the CRC.
-Any request and justification for a time extension should be submitted to the Time Extension and Budget Amendment Submission page at least 30 days prior to the award expiration date; extension requests submitted within 30 days of the award end date will be rejected without review.
+Time extensions require the prior approval of a representative of the CRC.
+Any request and justification for a time extension should be submitted to the Time Extension + Budget Amendment Submission page at least 30 days prior to the award expiration date; extension requests submitted within 30 days of the award end date may be rejected without review.
 Only one time extension is permitted per project; if the project budget is in good standing, a 90-day extension will be automatically granted upon request.
 Time extension requests for greater than 90 days will be considered on a case-by-case basis.

-What are the general terms and conditions of a CRC award?
+What are the Standard Terms and Conditions of a CRC award?

-• CRC grant funds can only be used to support research and creative activity.
+• CRC grant funds may only be used to support research and creative activity.

 • Award funds may be used for such expenses as project-related travel, production of a body of work, supplies, etc.; faculty salary is allowable in some programs.

-• Project-related travel is allowed; however, travel is restricted to necessary and direct support of the research conducted as part of the proposed work.
-Conference or workshop attendance for the purpose of presenting research or creative activities is not permitted.
-Travel to present creative works may be permitted with the AHPEG program.
-Any travel included in the proposal must be accompanied by a detailed description stating the dates and locations of the travel, transportation and lodging estimates, and justification for the necessity of the trip.
+• Project-related travel is allowed on most CRC grants; however, travel is restricted to necessary and direct support of the research conducted as part of the proposed work.
+Conference or workshop attendance for the purpose of presenting research or creative activities is not permitted, with some exceptions allowable for the Arts + Humanities Program Enhancement Grant program.
+If awarded, any travel plan alterations must receive prior approval by a representative of the CRC before the travel occurs.

-• Faculty members who receive CRC funds during a sabbatical will be asked to repay those funds if they terminate employment with FSU during the year following the award.
-In addition, summer funding will not be awarded, or will be terminated if awarded, for faculty planning to leave the university immediately following the award period.
+• Faculty members who receive CRC funds during sabbatical will be asked to repay those funds if they terminate employment with FSU during the year following the award.
+In addition, summer funding (First Year Assistant Professor and Summer Research Support programs) will not be awarded to faculty planning to leave the university immediately following the award period; if grant funds have been used prior to award termination, it will be necessary for the PI to repay the spent funds.

 CHANGES TO PROJECT:

-1. The CRC approved the scope of work as submitted with the proposal.
-The written approval of the CRC is required prior to implementing any change to the scope of work.
+• The CRC approved the scope of work as submitted with the proposal.
+The written approval of a representative of the CRC is required prior to implementing any change to the scope of work.
 Actions likely to be considered a change of scope include, but are not limited to, the following:

 • Change in the goals or specific aims approved at the time of the award;